ICE gives fiery response after WA sues over blocked inspections at Tacoma facility

-U.S. Immigration and Customs Enforcement (ICE) has responded to a Washington state lawsuit regarding the Washington State Department of Health (DOH) being repeatedly blocked from inspecting the Northwest ICE Processing Center in Tacoma.
+TACOMA, Wash. — U.S. Immigration and Customs Enforcement (ICE) has responded to a Washington state lawsuit regarding the Washington State Department of Health (DOH) being repeatedly blocked from inspecting the Northwest ICE Processing Center in Tacoma, according to MyNorthwest.com.

 Washington Governor Bob Ferguson and Washington State Attorney General Nick Brown are suing The GEO Group, the private company that runs the Tacoma facility, saying inspectors have been turned away 10 times, despite more than 3,500 complaints alleging unsafe food, medical neglect, and unsanitary conditions.